 The circle above indicates the time we discuss in this section

-In Chapter 12 Kamakura Period Tanto described that the shape of a Tanto called Takenoko-zori had appeared during the middle Kamakura period.
+In 12| The Middle Kamakura Period: Tanto described that the shape of Tanto called Takenoko-zori had appeared during the middle Kamakura period.
 This style of Tanto curves inward a little at the tip.
-The drawing below may be a little exaggerated to show the curve.
-The real Takenoko-zori curve is not so obvious.
+The drawing below may be a bit exaggerated to show the curve.
+The real Takenoko-zori curvature is not so apparent.
 Maybe a few millimeters inward.
-Usually, the length of the Tanto is approximately 12 inches or less.
-Tantos are described as follows; a Tanto of approx. 10 inches is called Jyosun tanto (定寸短刀), longer than 10 inches is Sun-nobitanto (寸延び短刀 ), and less than 10 inches is called Sun-zumari Tanto (寸詰短刀).

-Sun-nobi Tanto (寸延び) > Jyosun Tanto (定寸) > sun-zumari Tanto (寸詰り) (longer than 10 inches) (approx. 10 inches) (less than 10 inches)
+Sun-nobi Tanto (寸延び) > Jyosun Tanto (定寸) > sun-zumari Tanto (寸詰り) (longer than 10 inches) (approx. 10 inches) (less than 10 inches

-Tanto by Shintogo Kunimitsu (新藤五国光).
-This style is called Kanmuri-otoshi (冠落し), the Mune side (opposite side of cutting edge) is shaved off.
+The style above is called Kanmuri-otoshi (冠落し); the Mune side (opposite side of cutting edge) is shaved off.
 The length is approximately 10 inches.
-Woodgrain surface, Nie on Ji (refer to3 |Names of Parts).
+Woodgrain pattern surface, Nie on Ji (refer to 3 |Names of Parts).
 Very finely forged.
 Hamon is medium Suguha (straight).
 Boshi is Ko-maru (small round).
-Because of the Kanmuri-otoshi style, it may not be easy to see the Takenoko-zori, the Mune side bend inward very slightly.
-Among the Tanto producers, Shintogo Kunimitsu is considered the top Tanto Maker.
+Because of the Kanmuri-otoshi style, it may not be easy to see the Takenoko-zori; the Mune side bends inward very slightly.
+Among the Tanto producers, Shintogo Kunimitsu is considered as the top Tanto maker.

 Above photo is also by Shintogo Kunimitsu (新藤五国光) with Saya.Saya is the scabbard.
 The handle of the scabbard (white part) is made with sharkskin.
 Both photos are from Sano Museum Catalog.
 Permission granted.

 Chapter 10 described how Jokyu-no-Ran (承久の乱) had started.
-In the end, Emperor Gotoba (or Gotoba- Joko) was exiled to Oki Island (隠岐の島).
+In the end, Emperor Gotoba (or Gotoba Joko) was exiled to Oki Island (隠岐の島).

 Emperor Gotoba was enthroned at the age of four (some say three).
 The problem was Emperor Antoku had already existed at the same time.
 They were both about the same age.
 Two emperors at the same time was a big problem.
 How did it happen?